jllanfranchi/i3cols/README.md

 There are two kinds of data currently supported:

 1. **Scalar data**: One item per event.
 This includes arbitrarily complex dtypes, including a vector of N of a thing.
 The only requirement is that every event must also have exactly N of those things.
-This requires a _data_ array which has one entry (row) per event.
+This requires a _data_ array which has one entry per event.
 2. **Vector data**: Zero, one, or more of an item per event.
 E.g., pulses.
 This requires both _data_ and _index_ arrays.
-The index array has one entry (row) per event which indicates the _start_ and _stop_ indices of that event's data.
+The index array has one entry per event which indicates the _start_ and _stop_ indices of that event's data.
 Meanwhile, _data_ can be arbitrarily long.

 To accomodate arbitrary missing or invalid data, there can be an optional _valid_ array alongside the other arrays.